 When and how can I view the Perseid meteor shower?

 Because of comet Swift-Tuttle’s orbit, the date and time of the shower varies slightly year-to-year.
-This year, the shower peaks at night (after midnight) between Monday, August 12 and Tuesday, August 13.
-As we mentioned earlier, we’ll only see around 15-20 meteors per hour because the meteor shower happens to occur at the same time as the full moon.
-The light from the full moon will obscure our view of a lot of the fainter meteors so we’ll only be seeing the biggest and brightest meteors.
+This year, the shower peaks at night (after midnight) between Tuesday, August 11 and Wednesday, August 12.
+As we mentioned earlier, we’ll only see around 15-20 meteors per hour because the meteor shower happens to occur at the same time as the last quarter moon phase, or a bright half moon.
+The light from the moon will obscure our view of a lot of the fainter meteors so we’ll only be seeing the biggest and brightest meteors.

 View this post on Instagram